Getting The Record Straight With (i)Beacons

 Getting the audience to participate on digital engagements at events is quite tricky.
 In the past, we’ve projected an online game on the wall and gave out pieces of paper with the URL, this wasn’t ideal but it was the easiest way to get the audience to participate.
 If beacons were available at that time, it would serve as an easy entry point to engage users in the digital space.

 More and more people are using smartphones when they search the internet.
 We need to think of creative ways of connecting our users easily from their mobile devices to the digital space easily.
-Mobile websites and web apps are becoming more app-like with the advent of progressive web apps (stay tuned for the next article).
+Mobile websites and web apps are becoming more app-like with the advent of progressive web apps.
 AR and VR have arrived in the mobile browser as well.
 With most of the people now using their mobile phones to connect in the internet, it is time to strike while the iron is hot.